 Before joining WP, Marney worked for a national social work recruitment agency where she gained her NVQ in Business Administration.
 During this role, Marney gained experience of compliance auditing, which required exceptional attention to detail, and strong communication skills.
 Her main focus was to ensure all contractors were compliant and met the requirements of the client before starting in their new role.
 When Marney joined WP, she was responsible for the end-to-end recruitment process of all of our contractors, organising and attending recruitment events across the UK.

 Having always been interested in marketing, Marney was the obvious choice to take on the new role of marketing co-ordinator when it became available.
-She is now responsible for all of the company’s digital marketing activity and also organises WP’s training services.
+She is now responsible for all of the company’s digital marketing activity, the website and also organises WP’s training services.
 In addition, Marney works alongside journalist, Clare Jerrom to produce our monthly newsletter WP Children First which is an online resource for professionals working with children, plus she has developed and produced “WP News” which keeps our contractors up-to-date with all things WP!
 Being a naturally creative writer Marney has really found her niche in this position.